awslabs/lambda-refarch-mapreduce/README.md

 * S3 bucket for the results,
 * biglambda_role IAM role for AWS Lambda execution with appropriate inline policy,
 * SSM Parameter Store parameters used by the Lambda functions.
+* (Optionally) AWS Cloud9 IDE environment

 2. [Run AWS X-Ray Daemon locally](https://docs.aws.amazon.com/xray/latest/devguide/xray-daemon-local.html), otherwise you will not be able to see traces from the local driver in AWS X-Ray console.
 However, traces from Reducer Coordinator Lambda functions will be present.

 3. Run the driver

 	$ python driver.py

+### AWS Cloud9 IDE
+You can select AWS Cloud9 IDE instance type while creating CloudFormation stack.
+By default it is set to "None" (does not create IDE).
+After CloudFormation stack with instance type selected is created check Outputs section of the stack description for Cloud9 IDE URL.
+Code from this Git repository will be pulled to that instance already.
+You will need to install Boto3 and X-Ray Python SDK by running folowing commands in the IDE Bash tab:

+    $ sudo python -m pip install boto3
+    $ sudo python -m pip install aws-xray-sdk

+Navigate to the code location

+    $ cd lambda-refarch-mapreduce/src/python

+Run the driver

+    $ python driver.py

+If you'd like to run code from IDE directly make sure to update current working directory (CWD) in the default Runner or create new [Runner](https://docs.aws.amazon.com/cloud9/latest/user-guide/build-run-debug.html)

+Note that deleting CloudFormation stack will also delete Cloud9 IDE created as part of it.

 ### Modifying the Job